hidenari-yuda/playground-macos/public/markdown/about-me.md

 ## Biography

 Hey there!
-I am a PhD student at the [Computer Science and Engineering](https://www.eecs.psu.edu/) department of [Pennsylvania State University](https://www.psu.edu/).
-Previously, I received my master's degree in [Computer Science](https://www.bu.edu/cs/) at [Boston University](https://www.bu.edu/) and bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).
+I am a student at Doshisha University in Kyoto, Japan.

 I'm trying to find a balance between research and engineering.